-Where pet sitting exchange websites are free, pet sitters are not, which is why I’m listing these two options separately.
-Basically, there’s been a rise lately in, well, Airbnb-style pet sitting websites where people offer up their services as a pet sitter.
+Where pet-sitting exchange websites are free, pet sitters are not, which is why I’m listing these two options separately.
+Basically, there’s been a rise lately in, well, Airbnb-style pet-sitting websites where people offer up their services as pet sitters.
 It’s a cool idea because it’s a great way for animal lovers to make a little extra cash with very little output and they get the company of your lovely pet!
 I haven’t used this service personally, but it seems a little more viable than the free ones (I always believe you get what you pay for!) and the user reviews can put your mind at ease.
-You might like to check out PetCloud, Mad Paws, or Paw Shake.
+You might like to check out:

 6. Pet hotel

-This would be one of my last resorts, only because I worry about the spread of disease, like kennel cough and cat flu.
+This would be one of my last resorts, only because I worry about the spread of diseases, like kennel cough and cat flu.
 That said, there are plenty of reputable pet hotels and boarding kennels around with strategies in place for stress management and disease control.
 Pet hotels or kennels can be an expensive option, but if you’re rollin in stacks, you’ll be fine.
-Before you go down this road, I’d recommend reading these two articles: How to choose a boarding kennel for your pet, and, 11 questions to ask when picking a kennel.
+Before you go down this road, I’d recommend reading these two articles: How to find a good boarding facility for my pet, and, 11 questions to ask when picking a kennel.
 It’s also a good idea to ask your friends and family for pet hotel recommendations.

 7. Boarding at the Vet